-Brad Blundell, Anthesis’ director, said: “Working out what actions will have the greatest impact as cities and city-regions look to reduce carbon emissions is a complex task.
+Brad Blundell, Anthesis’ Director, said: “As cities and city-regions look to reduce carbon emissions, working out what actions will have the greatest impact is a complex task.
 Turning those actions into a workable plan supported by stakeholders is equally challenging.
 This is where SCATTER comes in, helping cities to measure emissions, model scenarios, set reduction targets and take action.”

-Wayne Bexton, head of energy services at Nottingham City Council, said: “The development of SCATTER provides a great opportunity to support a range of local authorities in taking their first steps along the journey to becoming carbon neutral, a journey which Nottingham City Council are also on.
+Wayne Bexton, Head of Energy Services at Nottingham City Council, said: “The development of SCATTER provides a great opportunity to support a range of local authorities in taking their first steps along the journey to becoming carbon neutral, a journey which Nottingham City Council is also on.
 We are pleased to be part of the next phase of the project, aiming to increase the usability and accessibility of this free-to-use resource.